mosTavassoli/RunTogether-UX/M3/milestone3.md

 Our response: For adding a new group the only page that seems related and easier is searching group.<br/>

 [Feedback evaluator2: The procedure for adding members isn't easy to understand: requiring the user to insert manually all names in a single text field can lead to errors.]<br/>
-Potential change4: Putting placeholder name for textboxes to help user to write the username and at the same time searching that username.<br/>
+<b>Potential change4:</b> Putting placeholder name for textboxes to help user to write the username and at the same time searching that username.<br/>